thatrandomperson5/Quill/OUTLINE.md

 ## Fixes and Plans
 1. Strip down the current quill, removing everything I don't want.
 Remove sector system and internal interface structures.
 [Issue 1 & 3]
-    * [X] Convert all direct interface procs to unsafe.
+    * [X] Convert all direct interface procs to ~~unsafe~~ QDom.
 Deprecate all old procs.
+        *  UPDATE: Removed the unsafe system until I start working on exension support.
+QDom might just overtake the raw idea completely.
     * [X] Create new file structure instead of putting everything in quill.nim
     * [X] Deprecate most of the current API.
 2. Create a new "context" system to replace the sector system.
 [Issue 1 & 3]